As seen on

 Professional Indemnity Examples

 - An architect designs a building that has to be halted midway through construction due to an error in the design.
 At great expense, part of the completed works have to be redone.
-The architect is sued for the costs.
+The architect is sued for the costs and claims on their professional indemnity insurance to cover the costs.

 - You forward an email to a client that was originally sent to you and contains a virus.
 The virus corrupts your client's database leading to financial loss and you are sued as a result.